Australian Open heat: Players sent to 'abattoir'

 Afterward Cornet said the players were being sent to the "abattoir" by being asked to play in such weather.
 She echoed Novak Djokovic's sentiments, too, that the tournament's extreme heat rule needed a revamp.

-Home hope Nick Kyrgios, Grigor Dimitrov and Elina Svitolina progressed to the last 16, while Andreas Seppi and Kyle Edmund -- opponents in the next round -- defied the heat to win five setters.
+Home hope Nick Kyrgios, Grigor Dimitrov, Caroline Wozniacki and Elina Svitolina progressed to the last 16 but Jelena Ostapenko was upset, while Andreas Seppi and Kyle Edmund -- opponents in the next round -- defied the heat to win five setters.

 "They sent us a little bit to the abattoir," Cornet told French media.
 "I get the impression that they are waiting for a drama to change the rule, a drama that can happen anytime in these conditions.